Flowing Wells Irrigation District

 Contaminants are any physical, chemical, biological, or radiological substance or matter in water.
 Contaminants that may be present in source water include:

-Organic Chemical Contaminants: Synthetic and volatile organic
+Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of

-result of oil and gas production and mining activities.
+Radioactive Contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.

 Vulnerable Population